 While there was a divide as to whether GEO should continue the strike, members agree that this proposal isn’t the end.

-But even without a work stoppage, GEO will still be pushing for expanded COVID-19 testing and for changes to policing on campus, Rackham student Bethany Beekly said.
+Even without a work stoppage, GEO members will still be pushing for expanded COVID-19 testing and for changes to policing on campus, Rackham student Bethany Beekly said.
 They will also continue to support striking R.A.s and other groups demanding change on campus, she said.

 “Just because we’re changing tactics doesn’t mean that we need to view this loss or view this as giving up,” Beekly said.
 “We’re very much just shifting our focus to other avenues of progress, but by no means are we abandoning the demands on which we really haven’t seen adequate movement.”

 Daily News Editor Alex Harring can be reached at email@example.com.